Mental Health Resources

 Dial 211.
 This an easy-to-remember telephone number that connects callers, at no cost, to information about critical health and human services available in the Monadnock region.
 Residents in New Hampshire can contact 211 NH toll-free by dialing 211 in state or 1-866-444-4211 from out of state.
 211 NH is an initiative led by United Ways of New Hampshire, an organization that represents the 10 United Ways across the state, in partnership with the State of New Hampshire, Citizens Bank Foundation, the New Hampshire Charitable Foundation, Exeter Hospital, and Public Service of New Hampshire (PSNH).

-The following links provide information to assist you as you talk with students, children, friends, and family about the recent traumatic events experienced in Newtown, CT.
+The following links provide information to assist you as you talk with children about a traumatic event.

 Tips for Talking With and Helping Children and Youth Cope After a Disaster or Traumatic Event